Bull Troop Battles Snow During Gunnery Training

-U.S. Army Soldiers from Bull Troop, 1st Squadron, 2d Cavalry Regiment, enhanced Forward Presence Battle Group Poland, stand in front of a stryker before crew level maneuver platform gunnery qualification tables February 09, 2021, on a range at Bemowo Piskie Training Area, Poland.
-U.S. Army photo by Staff Sgt.
-Elizabeth O. Bryson
+BEMOWO PISKIE TRAINING AREA, Poland- Newly arrived U.S. Army Soldiers from Bull Troop, 1st Squadron, 2d Cavalry Regiment, enhanced Forward Presence Battle Group Poland, performed crew level maneuver platform gunnery qualification tables February 09, 2021, on a range at Bemowo Piskie Training Area, Poland, in order to prove their weapons skills as vital members in Battle Group Poland’s collective defense team.

+According to U.S. Army Cpt.
+Tucker Warner, Bull Troop Commander, 1st Squadron, 2d Cavalry Regiment, crew level qualification is crucial in order to ensure Troops are safely and effectively able to acquire and engage targets, and maneuver down range in the Stryker Infantry Carrier Vehicle-Javelin.
+Mastery over these tasks at the squad level sets the conditions for all future activities at Battle Group Poland, where Bull Troop will be integrated with multinational partners and allies in a variety of upcoming training events and exercises.

+“We bring specific and unique capabilities to the table, from our Mark 19 grenade launchers, 50 cal. weapons, and our 30 millimeter cannons... to our Javelins,” Warner explained.

 |Date Taken: